 Again please note that these rpms are not nearly ready for production, but with skilled community feedback we can get them that way.

 If you are particularly interested in this effort but are struggling with this install method, or need to ask more on how to do this, then please wait until our Alpha openSUSE based installer is released.
 It may not be all that long

 Thanks to all those how have helped to get us this far.
-I’m chuffed to at least get here and special thanks to our forum moderator come major contributor @Flox who has done a tone of Rockstor on Leap15.1 / Leap15.2beta / Tumbleweed testing / developing.
+I’m chuffed to at least get here and special thanks to our forum moderator come major contributor @Flox who has done a tone of Rockstor on Leap15.1 / Leap15.2 / Tumbleweed testing and developing.

 Again please only try these rpms if you are very familiar with linux and current Rockstor Stable Channel updates and have familiarised yourself with the above referenced docs.
 There is of course every intention of making these openSUSE compatible offerings our main stay, where upon they will be fit for purpose as best we can make them.
 But for the time being these are early developer releases that need a lot of work.
 But are nevertheless, within some areas, surprisingly functional.

 Hope you enjoy the testing and remember that we are still supporting our current CentOS subscribers so please be patient.